typedb/typedb/docs/pages/academy/2-GRAQL/2-get-queries.md

 KB: academy
 ---

-Graql, the language used to query and manipulate data in a Grakn knowledge graph (and much more, as you will discover if you follow the whole Grakn Academy) that has been built to be readable, easy to learn and use.
-In this lesson you will learn the basics of the language and, at the end of it you will be able to query data in your knowledge graph.
+Graql, the language used to query and manipulate data in a Grakn knowledge graph (and much more, as you will discover if you follow the whole Grakn Academy), has been built to be readable, easy to learn and use.
+In this lesson you will learn the basics of the language and at the end of it you will be able to query data in your knowledge graph.

 ## Basic get queries